-The second in a new series of commissions for Brixton Underground station, Art on the Underground present a large-scale public artwork by Mexican-born and New York-based artist Aliza Nisenbaum, launching on 10 April 2019 and on view until 16 September 2019.
+The second in a new series of commissions for Brixton Underground station, Art on the Underground presented a large-scale public artwork by Mexican-born and New York-based artist Aliza Nisenbaum, on view from April – September 2019.

 The work is the first public UK commission by Nisenbaum who used the Brixton murals from the 1980s as inspiration.
-As we approach the prospect of the UK leaving the European Union, a defining moment for the UK against a backdrop of worldwide geopolitical change, this new commission forms part of Art on the Underground’s 2019 programme which looks at the role artists can play in drawing out ideas of future utopias of togetherness and belonging.
+As we approached the prospect of the UK leaving the European Union, a defining moment for the UK against a backdrop of worldwide geopolitical change, this commission formed part of Art on the Underground’s 2019 programme which looked at the role artists can play in drawing out ideas of future utopias of togetherness and belonging.

 Influenced by the Mexican mural movement and its depiction of social history, Nisenbaum’s work probes the politics of representation by bringing overlooked groups of people together in exquisitely painted portraits.
 She continued this practice for her commission where she was artist-in-residence, living and working in Brixton for three months.
-Through an open call, Nisenbaum has selected 15 people working on the Transport for London network across the Victoria line – including train drivers, operational staff, to those working in facilities and administration – who over several hours, were individually painted in her studio to create a large-scale group portrait specifically for the entrance of Brixton Underground station.
+Through an open call, Nisenbaum selected 15 people working on the Transport for London network across the Victoria line – including train drivers, operational staff, and those working in facilities and administration – who over several hours, were individually painted in her studio to create a large-scale group portrait specifically for the entrance of Brixton Underground station.